Sonamak/new_sonamak/README.md

     composer install
     php artisan migrate
     php artisan db:seed
+    php artisan storage:link
     ```

 <h2>Setup</h2>

 In setup page you can add the main information of the website and they can be retrive by using laravel service container

+to start to use it create in public/storage system file and inside it add large,medium,small folders

 <h3>Website Seo Title</h3>
 Retrive it by